-To complete a restrictive endorsement, you sign the check in the endorsement area as usual, and then write the words “for deposit only” underneath your signature.
+To complete a restrictive endorsement, sign the check in the endorsement area as usual and then write the words “for deposit only” underneath your signature.
 This means the check will not be cashable at a cash counter, and you can only deposit the funds into a bank account.

 You may also include a specific bank account number to ensure the check can only be deposited into a specific account.
-You can also write “for mobile deposit only” if you wish for to only be able to cash the check via mobile deposit through your personal banking app.
+You can also write “for mobile deposit only” if you wish only to be able to cash the check via mobile deposit through your personal banking app.

 A restrictive endorsement can be used as a security measure to prevent someone else from cashing a check you’ve endorsed.

 3. Full endorsement

 A full endorsement is the same as a third-party check endorsement, which we will discuss in greater detail below.
 You must endorse the check next to the words “Pay to the order of” and the name of the person you’re transferring the check to.